dynatrace-extensions/kubernetes-control-plane/README.md

 ## <a name="permissions"></a> Prerequisites and supported versions

-* Dynatrace version 1.219+
+* Dynatrace version 1.220+
-* ActiveGate version 1.219+ running within the Kubernetes cluster.
+* ActiveGate version 1.220+ running within the Kubernetes cluster.
 To have an ActiveGate in your Kubernetes cluster, deploy Dynatrace using [Dynatrace Operator](https://www.dynatrace.com/support/help/shortlink/full-stack-dto-k8) (recommended) or deploy an [ActiveGate as a StatefulSet](https://www.dynatrace.com/support/help/shortlink/connect-kubernetes-clusters).
-* OpenShift 4 and OpenShift 3
+* OpenShift 4 and OpenShift 3 (self-managed)

 ## Install extension